 Coats and luggage may be stored in the Boston Convention and Exhibition Center for a small fee.
 The location and hours will be posted in October.

 A number of ASHA board, committee and council meetings, as well as affiliate meetings, open houses, and receptions are held during the ASHA Convention.
 Most meetings will take place at the Westin Boston Waterfront hotel.
-A schedule of each day's meetings and receptions will be listed in the Daily Update program addenda, available at the Information Booths and Registration.
+View the schedule of meetings [PDF].
+Copies of the t,he Daily Update program addenda, with the schedule for each day's meetings and receptions will also be available at the Information Booths and Registration.

 If a session room reaches capacity, staff or student volunteers will direct attendees to one of the overflow rooms or areas where the audio feed and slides from the session will be broadcast.